slsa-framework/slsa/docs/spec/v1.0/threats-overview.md

 Attacks can occur at every link in a typical software supply chain, and these kinds of attacks are increasingly public, disruptive, and costly in today's environment.
-[TODO: add link to Threats in detail here and bottom]

-SLSA's [levels](levels.md) are designed to mitigate the risk of these attacks.
-This page enumerates possible attacks throughout the supply chain and shows how SLSA can help.
-For a background, see [Terminology](terminology.md).
+This page is an introduction to possible attacks throughout the supply chain and how SLSA can help.
+For a more technical discussion, see [Threats & mitigations](threats.md).

 ## Summary